nakamasato/sample-controller/docs/content/docs/05-implement-reconciliation-loop/index.md

     ```go
     type Controller struct {
         sampleclientset clientset.Interface
-        fooSynced cache.InformerSynced
+        fooSynced cache.InformerSynced // a function that can be used to determine if an informer has synced
     }
     ```
 1. Define `NewController` function
     1. Create `Controller` with the arguments `sampleclientset` and `fooInformer`, which will be passed in `main.go`.
-    1. Add event handlers for `addFunc` and `DeleteFunc` to the informer.
+    1. Add event handlers for `AddFunc` and `DeleteFunc` to the informer.
     1. Return the controller.
 1. Define `Run`, which will be called in `main.go`.
     1. Wait until the cache is synced.